RosettaDrone/rosettadrone/README.md

 - The message on the boot/login screen can now be modified in "settings/drone configuration/App Name" , to make tha app more private.

+- The switch C3 is now both reported as switch 3 and also performa a auto takeoff is the system is armed.
+This to allow flying from Rosetta Drone 2, might be reverted.